Generalization Bounds of Surrogate Policies for Combinatorial Optimization Problems: Main results

 \begin{assum}{Lip} For all $\vx\in\calX$, the function $\vw\in\calW\mapsto\featw(\vx)\in\bbR^{d(\vx)}$ is $L_{\calW}$-Lipschitz continuous with a constant $L_{\calW}$ which does not depend on $\vx$. \end{assum}

-\begin{continuance}{ex:stoVSP} In the stochastic vehicle scheduling problem example, we use a generalized linear model with $\theta_a = \bfw^\top \bfphi_a$, which $\bfphi_a$ being some features of the connection $a$, related to the slack between the tasks that are the tails and the head of $a$.
+\begin{continuance}{ex:stoVSP} In the stochastic vehicle scheduling problem example, we use a generalized linear model with $\theta_a = \bfw^\top \bfphi_a$, where $\bfphi_a$ encodes some features of the connection $a$, related to the slack between the tasks that are the tail and the head of $a$.
 In applications, it is natural to assume that this slack is bounded, which gives our Lipschitz assumption. \end{continuance}